b-ggs/django-template/README.md

 Clone this project locally.

-Ensure that you have GNU or BSD make installed.
+Ensure that you have GNU or BSD Make installed.

 Run the `rename` Makefile target to replace all instances of `django_template` and `django-template` with your project's name in snake_case and kebab-case, respectively.